Squirrel Facts for Kids (Backyard Behavior You’ll Love!)

 Squirrels aren't just fun to watch.
 They do important jobs in the wild, especially during the fall:

 - Plant Helpers: Squirrels are like nature's gardeners.
 When they hide nuts and seeds in the ground and forget where they put them, those nuts can grow into new trees and plants.
-This helps keep the forests healthy and full of different types of plants.
+This helps keep forests healthy and full of diverse plant species.

 - Part of the Food Chain: Squirrels are on the menu for animals like hawks, snakes, and other furry critters.
 But they also help control bug populations by munching on insects.